blackstate/samewords/README.md

 I made this web application to practice using Styled Components and React Hooks.
 I wanted to deepen my understanding of hooks especially useEffect.
 I also hidden my api key by utilizing Netlify Functions.
 All css code is made by me except the heart loader.
 Designs are inspired from current famous synonym sites.

-The api can only handle 1000 requests so I will keep this as a personal project.
-I might update the source so that I can practice SEO and make the app public.
+The api can only handle 1000 requests per day because that is the limit of the Merriam-Webster dictionary API.
+I might create my own api in the future to remove this limitation if the need arise.